ianlmorgan/tweezepy/README.md

 <img src="examples/example_AV.png" width="600">

 # Jupyter noteboosk with examples
-Jupyter notebooks are interactive python scripts, embedded in a browser, allowing you to manipulate data and display plots like easily.
+Jupyter notebooks are interactive Python scripts, embedded in a browser, allowing you to manipulate data and display plots like easily.
 For guidance on installing jupyter, please refer to https://jupyter.org/install.

 See /examples for some examples in notebook format.

 github formats the notebooks into nice web-pages, for example
 * [Basic usage](https://github.com/ianlmorgan/tweezepy/tree/master/examples/basic_usage.ipynb)
 * [MCMC](https://github.com/ianlmorgan/tweezepy/tree/master/examples/MCMC.ipynb)